This post was originally published on January 31, 2017 and has been updated for accuracy and comprehensiveness.

-Prepare for frigid weather with the below security and environmental monitoring equipment, and general safety tips.
+Prepare for frigid weather with the following security and environmental monitoring equipment and general safety tips.

 Winter Weather Equipment Must-Haves

-Although extreme winter weather can’t be avoided, there are precautions you can take to better prepare.
+Although extreme winter weather can’t be avoided, there are precautions to help you better prepare.
 As the temperatures drop and snow falls, consider the following equipment to keep your home safe:

 - Smart thermostats.
 Control home temperatures even when away.
-Maintain a comfortable temperature, and prevent pipes from freezing or bursting.
+Maintain a comfortable temperature indoors, which can prevent pipes from freezing or bursting.

 - Water and flood detectors.
-Place water sensors near exposed piping to receive timely notifications via smartphone, tablet or laptop should a pipe burst.
+Place water sensors near exposed piping to receive immediate notifications via smartphone, tablet or laptop should a pipe burst.

-- Carbon monoxide.
-Risk for carbon monoxide poisoning increases in the winter due to fireplaces and lack of oxygen from closed windows.
+- Carbon monoxide detectors.
+Risk for carbon monoxide poisoning increases in the winter due to fireplaces, lack of oxygen from closed windows, or a malfunctioning furnace.
 Install a carbon monoxide detector to protect against this silent and odorless threat.

 Winter Safety Best Practices